CamLoPA/DiffLoc/README.md

 ## Detection

 When detecting suspicious devices, it’s best to stay indoors and perform large movements to stimulate camera traffic.
-For camera localization, begin with active large movements inside the room, then leave the room during the second half of the detection process.
+For camera detection, begin with active large movements inside the room, then leave the room during the second half of the detection process.

 **Note:** Playing the demo.mp4 or downloading the demo.mp4 file alone might not work due to a bug on the Anonymous GitHub website.
 In such cases, you need to download the entire repository to play the demo.